 The establishment of a WFOE does not require investment minimum registered capital.
 WFOE is an independent company which develops its own strategy and make profits in the Chinese market.

 The consulting WFOE has less registration process than Manufacturing and trading WFOE which is about 2 to 4 months.
 And the consulting WFOE only allowed to provide services.

 The trading WFOF refers to the transaction of products within the business scope of an enterprise.

-There has several advantages of setting WFOE in Shanghai Free Trade Zone, Foreign investors can spend less time to set up WFOF in Shanghai Free Trade Zone.
-In Shanghai Free Trade Zone, there has a prominent advantage that foreign investors can enjoy simplification of the procedure to applying for approval and registration within the Free Trade Zone.
+There are several advantages of setting WFOE in Shanghai Free Trade Zone, Foreign investors can spend less time to set up WFOF in Shanghai Free Trade Zone.
+In the Shanghai Free Trade Zone, there has a prominent advantage that foreign investors can enjoy simplification of the procedure for applying for approval and registration within the Free Trade Zone.
 WFOE in the free zone will be treated as the same application procedure and requirements as inner investors.

 2. Representative Office (RO)

 Representative Office (RO) is formed by a foreign enterprise and it is not a legal entity in China.
 RO operates in China on behalf of the foreign parent company.